Party Ice Breakers

 When planning your party, put together your list of items, include a few that will get people interacting and laughing.
 It not only puts people at ease, but gives them something to talk about even after the game is over.

-A "Getting to Know You" ice breaker list is given to each guest.
+A "Getting to Know You" icebreaker list is given to each guest.
 Then with a time limit, they are sent to mill and mingle about in search of names to fill in the blanks.
-For example, if one of the items on the list is “Born in Iowa,” when a guest born in Iowa is located their name is filled in next to that list item.
-A variety of Getting to Know You party ice breakers can be found online for just about any group.
+For example, if one of the items on the list is "Born in Iowa," when a guest born in Iowa is located their name is filled in next to that list item.
+A variety of Getting to Know You party games can be found online for just about any group.

 Sentence Starters